Warning: Late repayment can cause you serious money problems. For help moneyhelper.org.uk | Representative APR 89.9%

 Unauthorised overdrafts, though, come with fees and charges that are worth considering before you choose to borrow this way.
 For example, if you go overdrawn on your account by even a small amount and it’s an unauthorised overdraft, you could be charged a daily fee for each day you remain overdrawn, plus a paid transaction fee and interest – all fees that don’t typically come with arranged overdraft limits.

-It is because it can be more cost effective that if you need access to an overdraft, you should agree an arranged overdraft with your bank.
+It is because it can be more cost effective than if you need access to an overdraft, you should agree an arranged overdraft with your bank.
 However, if you have bad credit this can prove difficult.

 How to get an overdraft with bad credit